Withdrawal, Leave of Absence, and Reinstatement

 A request for a withdrawal or leave of absence is effective on the day it is received in the appropriate office; charges are canceled in accordance with the University’s published refund schedule, based on the effective date of the student’s leave of absence or withdrawal.
 Mere absence from class does not reduce financial obligations or guarantee that final grades will not be recorded.
 Failure to file appropriate notice may jeopardize a student’s privilege to return.

-Refunds are explained under “Withdrawals and Refunds” in the Financial Information section of the College of Engineering website.
+Refunds are explained under “Withdrawals and Refunds” on the College of Engineering website.